tybens/leilanibender.com/blog/content/escape_analysis.md

 end
 ```

-This time I'm looking for `store`instruction which is used to write to memory, specifically the group of three `store` functions used to initialize the array `t`.
+This time I'm looking for `store` instruction which is used to write to memory.
 Julia does not optimize away the creation of the array `t`, probably partially due a specific Julia feature or the increased complexity of LLVM code due to Julia's dynamic-ness relative to C++ (it is generally unclear to me what blocks this).
 Julia would probably do a better job at less convoluted constant propagation and it does do fine on escape analysis, as seen on the below example.

 ```julia
 function foo() # same example from earlier with Pypy!